 Pain Management Procedures

 An intradiscal injection is one of the new treatments for degenerative disc disease.
 It can be performed as either a diagnostic or therapeutic procedure.
 As a diagnostic procedure, it is an injection of local anesthetic that temporarily removes the degenerative spine disease pain from a patient.
 If the injection is administered and the patient still feels pain, then the doctor will try an adjacent level.

-As a therapeutic treatment a longer lasting steroid is injected into the disc to reduce inflammation or swelling that is cause pain.
-It takes 2-3 days for the steroid in the injection to have effect, with best effects being felt between a week or two after the injection.
-Some patients will benefit from months of pain relief while others will only feel temporary effects of the steroid.
+As a therapeutic treatment a longer lasting steroid is injected into the disc to reduce symptoms of degenerative disc disease such as inflammation or swelling that cause pain.
+It takes 2-3 days for the steroid in the injection to have effect, with the best effects being felt between a week or two after the injection.
+Some patients will benefit from months of pain relief, while others will only feel temporary effects of the steroid.
 There is no way to know how long your relief will be until you have undergone the procedure.

 Preparing for Intradiscal Injection